-The much-loved, much-missed Restaurant Nora in Washington, D.C., took an early lead in using local ingredients in fresh, simply prepared food.
+The beloved (now shuttered) Restaurant Nora in Washington, D.C., took an early lead in the movement to use local ingredients in fresh, simply prepared food.
 Here Chef Nora Pouillon’s chilled watermelon gazpacho has the same red color as the traditional, tomato-based Spanish soup, but her clever riff provides a taste surprise.
-It’s especially refreshing on a hot summer day.
+It’s especially refreshing on a sweltering summer day.

 2 tablespoons fresh lime juice (about 1 lime)

 2 tablespoons fresh lemon juice (about 1 lemon)

 1 whole red chili pepper or ¼ to ½ teaspoon of crushed red pepper (start with the smaller amount and add more to taste if needed)

 ½ cup sliced red onion

 1/3 cup (loosely packed) fresh mint leaves, minced, plus fresh mint for garnish

 1 zucchini, seeded and cut into ¼-inch dice